Skip to content Skip to sidebar Skip to footer

 • Dry brush glaze

-Dry brush the glaze on the sealer to make more antique finishing looked.
-The glaze is dry brushed to burnish and darken the edges to make more antique looked.
+Dry brush the glaze on the sealer to make the finish look more antique.
+The glaze is dry brushed to burnish and darkened to make edges look dirty and antique.

 • Application of top coat